-Example 2 (When fire code capacity is unknown under Method 1): Under Method 1, fire code capacity is unknown, but your building is 2,000 square feet in size and you are not self-certifying.
+Example 2 (When fire code capacity is unknown under Method 1): Under Method 1, fire code capacity is unknown, but your licensed outdoor area is 2,000 square feet in size.
 Using the required ratio of 25 persons per 1,000 square feet, this means that under Method 1 you could accommodate 50 persons.
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 30 persons.
 Because 30 persons under Method 2 is more restrictive than 50 persons under Method 1, the maximum occupancy limit that must be followed is 30 persons.